10 Essentials for Your Emergency Food Supply

-- Survival food packs: Survival-Goods.com offers a variety of life-sustaining, ready-made, non-perishable foods that can be ordered by component or in kit form.
+- Survival Food Packs: Survival-Goods.com offers a variety of life sustaining, ready made, non-perishable foods that can be ordered by component or in kit form.
 These are specified by servings, or by people-per-day.
-Store them away for when needed - freeze tried foods can last up to 25 years when stored in good conditions.
-Companies such as Wise Foods and Mayday Industries produce packaged food and survival bars to see a person or family through any crisis during a disaster.
+Store them away for when needed -- freeze dried foods can last up to 25 years when stored in good conditions.
+Companies such as Wise Foods, Guardian Survival, and Mayday Industries produce packaged food and survival bars to see a person or family through any crisis during a disaster.

 - Canned Goods: These foods include canned meat, vegetables, and fruit that are preserved in sturdy aluminum containers that have the proteins and vitamins needed to sustain your energy and health in the event of disaster.
 Ensure that you keep a manually operated opening tool on hand and that you are familiar with its operation.

-- Multi-Vitamin and Mineral supplements: Over-the counter multi-vitamins and mineral supplements will replace and sustain elements in your body that may become depleted during a disaster.
+- Vitamins and Minerals: Over-the-counter multi-vitamins and mineral supplements will replace and sustain elements in your body that may become depleted during a disaster.

 - Food Seasoning: Should the duration of a disaster outlast the food supplies on hand, it may be necessary to become "creative" in supplying food for yourself and your family from the local environment.
 Maintain a varied assortment of food seasoning to help make your food palatable.

-- Emergency Water Pouches: Mayday Industries produces US Coast Guard Approved survival water pouches that can be carried on your person without any concerns about water temperatures.
-This is good to keep with you when travelling between your home and any destination where drinking water us unavailable during a disaster.
+- Emergency Water: Guardian Survival produces US Coast Guard Approved survival water pouches that can be carried on your person without any concerns about water temperatures.
+This is good to keep with you when travelling between your home and any destination where drinking water is unavailable during a disaster.

-- Clean Water Containers: In the event that you must capture rain water or other source, you must have clean, marked water containers for the proper storage.
-Five gallon collapsible water containers are available through Survival-Goods.com which store easily and folded out for use in storing and transporting drinking water.
+- Water Containers: In the event that you must capture rain water or other source, you must have clean, marked water containers for proper storage.
+Options range from 1.6 gallon bricks to 55 gallon barrels.

 - Water Preserver: This is a concentrated product that can treat up to fifty-five gallons of drinking water, allowing fresh water to be stored up to five years at a time.
-This product is available through Survival-Goods.com, and kills microscopic life that is responsible for diseases, such as typhoid and dysentery, while preventing mold and fungus growth.
+This product kills microscopic life that is responsible for diseases, such as typhoid and dysentery, while preventing mold and fungus growth.